appblue/rocup/README.md

 RocUp is a tool for managing your Roc compiler installation.
 It allows you to install locally the latest version of the Roc compiler, and to switch between different locally installed versions.

+Note: RocUp is does not allow to download older versions of the Roc compiler.
+It only allows to download the latest version of the Roc compiler, but keeps all downloaded versions locally in the `~/.rocup` directory, and allows switching back and forth between them.

+Note: RocUp is currently only available for macOS (Silicon and Intel based machines) and Linux (x86_64).

 ## Installation

 To install RocUp, you can use the following command: